Oddlaceguy49/steam-web-api-types/README.md

 [![npm version](https://img.shields.io/npm/v/@oddlaceguy49/steam-web-api-types.svg)](https://www.npmjs.com/package/@oddlaceguy49/steam-web-api-types)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive set of TypeScript type definitions for the **raw JSON responses** from the official Steam Web API.
+A comprehensive set of TypeScript type definitions for the **raw JSON responses** from the official Steam Web API, with optional, ready-to-use Zod schemas for runtime validation.

 This package provides accurate, up-to-date interfaces for developers making direct `fetch` calls to `api.steampowered.com`, enabling full type safety and editor autocomplete for your backend projects.

 ## The Problem This Solves

 Most existing `@types` packages for Steam are for specific Node.js wrapper libraries (like `steamapi` or `steam-user`), which transform the raw API response into a different format.
-This package is for developers who are interacting with the **raw, untransformed API** directly, for example, in Cloudflare Workers, Deno, or modern Node.js with `fetch`.
+This package is for developers who are interacting with the **raw, untransformed API** directly.

-It provides types that match the exact, sometimes deeply nested, JSON structure that Steam's servers return.
+It provides both pure TypeScript types for static analysis and optional Zod schemas for robust runtime validation.

 ## Features

--   **Accurate:** Types are modeled directly from the official [Steam Web API documentation](https://partner.steamgames.com/doc/webapi).
+-   **Types by Default:** The main entry point provides pure TypeScript types with zero runtime dependencies.
--   **Comprehensive:** Aims to cover all major services (`ISteamUser`, `ISteamUserAuth`, `IPlayerService`, etc.).
-(Contributions welcome!)
+-   **Optional Zod Schemas:** Includes a secondary `/zod` entry point with pre-built Zod schemas for easy and safe data parsing.
--   **Lightweight:** Zero runtime dependencies.
-This is a `devDependency` only.
+-   **Accurate:** Modeled directly from the official [Steam Web API documentation](https://partner.steamgames.com/doc/webapi).
--   **Self-Contained:** No external type dependencies needed.
+-   **Organized:** Types and schemas are split into files that mirror the Steam API services (e.g., `ISteamUser.ts`).
--   **Organized:** Types are split into files that mirror the Steam API services (e.g., `ISteamUser.ts`).
+-   **Lightweight:** The default import path has zero dependencies.
+Zod is an optional peer dependency.

 ## Installation